A collaborative post with some of the best cities to visit in Canada for families, including Quebec City, Vancouver, and Nova Scotia.

 We only spent a small amount of time in Halifax, but it captured our heart.
-This destination is perfect for a summertime visit, and offers gorgeous parks such as Point Pleasant, Fleming Park, and the Public Garden, as well as museums such as the Museum of Natural History.
+This destination is one of the best places to visit in Canada during the summer, and offers gorgeous parks such as Point Pleasant, Fleming Park, and the Public Garden, as well as museums such as the Museum of Natural History.

 Victoria, British Columbia from Thrifty NW Mom